Kumar-Jy/WinInstaller/README.md

 # WinInstaller
-> copyright © 2023 2024
+© 2023–2024

-### Description
+## Description
-Windows Installer flashable zip [without PC] for supported ARM64 device.
+Windows Installer flashable zip [without PC] for supported ARM64 devices.

-### Perquisite
-- You should have Orange Fox / TWRP recovery installed
-- There is already created necessary partitionn for windows installation.
+Prerequisites
+•	All necessary partition for Windows installation ( such as win and esp) should already be created
-- Make sure ESP partition size is not less then 350MB
+•	Ensure the ESP partition size is not smaller then 350MB

-### Preparation
+## Preparation
-- Download this repository as zip and unpack it.
+1. Download this repository as a zip and unpack it.
-- Open install.bat in any text editor, find diskpart section and change esp disk number as per your android partition.
-- Download pe file from release tag and add to the unpacked folder
+2. Download the pe.img from the release tag and add it to the unpacked folder.
-- Downlod and place uefi.img of your device in unpacked folder
-- Download and place the Driver.zip of your device in the unpacked folder
+3. Place the uefi.img of your device in the unpacked folder.
+4. Download the Drivers pack for your device, unpack it, go to the folder `Driver\definitions\Desktop\ARM64\Internal` and rename the XML file to sog.xml.
+Select all files and pack as Driver.zip.
+5. Place the modified Driver.zip into the unpacked WinInstaller folder.
+It should contains Driver.zip, PE.img, UEFI.img, and META-INF (all file and folder names are case-sensitive).
-- Select all file/folder and repack it as zip file.
+6. Select all files/folders and repack them as a zip file.
+Your WinInstaller.zip is now ready.
-- Now your WnInstalleer Zip file is ready.
+#d Flashing Instructions
-- Download Windows ESD image (it should be in defauld `download` folder in your device.
+1. Download the Windows ESD image (it should be in the default download folder in your device memory).
-- Flash/sideload it using any custom recovery.
-### Note -
-> Must rename drivers.zip file to `Driver.zip` (letter is case sensitive) or it will failed to install it.
-> Be sure Driver,zip not contain any additional folder.
-##
+2. Boot to TWRP/OrangeFox recovery and flash/sideload WinInstaller.zip.
+3. The device will automatically reboot to WinPE and begin the Windows installation.
+Important Notes
+•	Ensure all files and folder names match those specified above.
+All files and letters are case-sensitive.
-Note :- All zip file should be packed without compression.
+•	All zip files should be packed without compression.